swiftlang/swift-evolution/proposals/0441-formalize-language-mode-terminology.md

 This follows the same approach used by all past revisions of the Package `init` method.

-See the **Source compatibiity** section for more details about this change.
+See the **Source compatibility** section for more details about this change.

 ### Rename `swiftLanguageVersions` property to `swiftLanguageModes`
 Rename the `Package` public property `swiftLanguageVersions` to `swiftLanguageModes`.
 Introduce a computed property named `swiftLanguageModes` that accesses the renamed stored property for backwards compatibility.